webmastersmith/notes/Node.js/Modules/Express/01_Express.md

 **app.use()**

-- allows loose match. '/' will match everytime
+- allows loose match. '/' will match every time.
 - can add path for get,post... paths
 - `app.use('/admin', adminRoute)` //common starting segment in url.